niyantn/Spotify-Discover-Together/webapp/README.md

 If the authentication is by the publisher, the dataframe is written to a json file and a unique url is generated for this user
 If the authentication is by the shared user, a lookup is done to fetch the top 50 tracks from the publisher's json file.
 These tracks are merged with the logged in user's top 50 tracks.
 These tracks are then written to a newly created playlist called "Spotifty Discover Together (<friend_name>)"
 The shared user is redirected to the newly created playlist automatically

-## File Structure

- - app.py
-   - contains the flask webapp code and routes
- - startup.py
-   - contains the client id, secret and the routines to perform authentication
- - flask_spotify_auth.py
-   - containes the underlying authentication code

 ## Demo